 Family's web makes it hard to track cash from opioid maker

-Answers are complicated by the way members of the Sackler family have shielded their wealth in a web of companies and trusts, a review by The Associated Press has found.
-Some are registered in offshore tax havens far from Purdue's Connecticut headquarters.
+The estate is a pastoral prize — proof of the great wealth belonging to the family accused of playing a key role in triggering the U.S. opioid epidemic.
+But there's little evidence of that connection.
+On paper, the land is owned by a handful of companies, most based in distant Bermuda, all controlled by an offshore trust.

-The web's complexity and offshore reach could affect the calculus for government lawyers as they pursue the company, including how to calibrate demands in settlement negotiations.
+The haziness surrounding the estate hints at one of the challenges for government lawyers as they eye a potential settlement with Purdue Pharma L.P. and its owners, the Sackler family, for their alleged role in flooding communities with prescription painkillers.

-All but two U.S. states and 2,000 local governments have taken legal action against Purdue, other manufacturers and distributors.
-Sixteen states have sued family members by name.
+All but two U.S. states and 2,000 local governments have taken legal action against Purdue, other drugmakers and distributors.
+Sixteen states have sued family members by name, alleging they steered Purdue while draining more than $4 billion from the company since 2007.
+That's when the Oxycontin maker pleaded guilty to misleading doctors, patients and regulators about the drug's risks.

 Purdue's CEO has said the company could file for bankruptcy.
 And this week, news organizations reported that Purdue, the family and government lawyers are negotiating a possible settlement, valued at $10 billion to $12 billion, that would see the Sacklers give up company ownership and contribute $3 billion of their own money.